reyestech/Fullstack-Academy/README.md

 ### 1️⃣1️⃣ Rare Service‑Principal Usage

-Service principals normally follow predictable schedules.
-Deviations—either sudden spikes or first‑time sign‑ins—can indicate credential leakage or automation gone awry.
-This query baselines 30 days of non‑interactive sign‑ins per SP and flags any that exceed the 95th percentile today.
-Metadata such as resource and IP enable swift investigation and scope containment.
+Service principals typically exhibit predictable usage patterns.
+Deviations, such as unexpected spikes or first-time sign-ins, may suggest credential leakage or unanticipated automation.
+This query establishes a baseline from the previous 30 days of non-interactive sign-ins per service principal, flagging any instances that exceed the 95th percentile for the current day.
+Metadata, including resource and IP information, allows for rapid investigation and containment.

-Visualising the metric in a Workbook keeps cloud‑to‑cloud trust relationships transparent and accountable.
+Visualizing this metric in a Workbook fosters transparency and accountability within cloud-to-cloud trust relationships.

 #### How it works